-All properties within constituent portfolios are included in the performance benchmarks for a particular geographical location.
-Benchmarks are designed to reflect actual investor returns in real estate including profits/losses from active management and the particular risks and costs associated with investment in a real asset.
+For performance benchmarks, all properties within a portfolio are included in the benchmarks appropriate to their geographical location.
+Benchmarks are designed to reflect actual investor returns in real estate including the profits made from active management and the particular risks and costs associated with investment in a real asset (see Section 1).
 Benchmarks measure actual manager performance and include all properties, including those subject to development, refurbishment, transactions and extreme or unusual events.

-Properties that have been subject to active management, resulting in their exclusion from indexes, are included in benchmarks.
+Properties that have been subject to active management or extreme events resulting in their exclusion from indexes are included in benchmarks.